galasa-dev/galasa.dev/src/markdown-pages/docs/writing-own-tests/setting-up-galasa-project-gradle.md

 ```

 where <br>
 - ```--package``` is the name of a Java package.
 This parameter is mandatory.
 Use the provided example to help you to understand how you might create unique names for your Java test packages.
 Sections can reflect your company, organisation, the application under test, or any other name-spacing of your choice.
-The value chosen influences the names of the folders, OSGi bundles, Maven coordinates, and the eventual Java package name in which example tests are created.
+The value chosen influences the names of the folders, OSGi bundles, Gradle coordinates, and the eventual Java package name in which example tests are created.
 The name must be all lower-case letters and numbers (`a-z`, `0-9`), with `.` (period) character separators.
 No part of the name can clash with a Java language reserved word. <br>
 - ```--features``` is a comma-separated list of one or more features of the application that you want to test.
 This parameter is optional, defaulting to `test`.
-The entries in this list influence the names of some folders, OSGi bundles, Maven coordinates and Java class names of the generated example tests.
+The entries in this list influence the names of some folders, OSGi bundles, Gradle coordinates and Java class names of the generated example tests.
 In the example provided, the banking application under test has a `payee` section and an `account` section which need testing.
 Creating subcomponents of your test suite to test these features or components of the application creates a naming structure in which your tests can be organised.
 These names must be lower-case letters and numbers (`a-z`, `0-9`), with no `.` (period) or special characters.
 No part of the name can clash with a Java language reserved word. <br>
 - ```--force``` is an optional flag.
 If the flag is missing, then any file that the Galasa CLI tool tries to create which already exists causes a failure, and the original file is preserved.
 If this flag is used, then such files are silently over-written.
 Use this option carefully to avoid some of your files being over-written, resulting in the loss of some of your data.
 - ```--obr``` Creates an OBR project.
 For tests to run in the ecosystem they require compiled artifacts to be hosted in a Maven repository.
 The artifacts must be bundled as an OSGI bundle.
 Creating an OBR project makes it easier to move from running a test locally to running that test in an ecosystem.
 - ```--log -``` sends the trace and logging output that is generated by the tool to the console.

-## Building the example project using Maven
+## Building the example project using Gradle

-Run the following commands to navigate to the parent folder (in this example the _dev.galasa.example.banking_ directory) invoke Maven to build the OSGi bundles:
+Run the following commands to navigate to the parent folder (in this example the _dev.galasa.example.banking_ directory) invoke Gradle to build the OSGi bundles:

 ```
 cd dev.galasa.example.banking
-mvn clean install
+gradle build publishToMavenLocal
 ```

 The built artifacts are typically placed in the `~/.m2/repository` in your home directory.